 Dr. William Yimbo

-William Yimbo is a Senior Advisor, Education Specialist in the Office of Equity, Diversity, and Inclusion.
+William Yimbo is a Senior Advisor, EDI Literacy, Education, and Training in the Office of Equity, Diversity, and Inclusion.
 He holds a BA in Political Science and Economics from the University of Nairobi, Kenya, a graduate diploma in International Relations from the Institute of Social Studies in the Netherlands, an MA in Public Affairs, and a Ph.D. in Mass Communication from the University of Minnesota, USA.

 As a Senior Advisor, Dr. Yimbo develops and delivers equity, diversity, and inclusion workshops to staff, faculty, and students across the university.
 He previously worked as a diversity advisor in immigration and settlement services.
 In this role, he delivered diversity education and advocated for equity and inclusivity in government services for Canada’s newcomer communities.

 Dr. Yimbo has an extensive career background and experience in public and foreign policy administration in Kenya, Africa.